Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Problems and Solutions

 Diseases

-Brown leaf edges, brown leaf spots
+Brown leaf edges and brown leaf spots

 Curled, limp leaves and rotting stems